aafenton/MountainSort/README.md

 # packages

+**utilities:**\
+matlab scripts for analysis and sorting

 **mountainsort3.mlp:**\
-The mountainsort pipeline to use when generating command_sort
+The mountainsort pipeline to use when generating command_sort (in run_one.m, terminal command for sorting)

 **spec.cpp:**\
 Just a copy of the sorting script inside the mountainsort3.mlp, so that we can view it directly.\
 The "param" listed there can be passed through the command_sort.\
 If not specified, the default values there will be used.

-**utilities:**\
-matlab scripts for analysis and sorting

 ## Install MountainSort for clips